Should Video Games Be Considered a Sport? Yes! Here's Why...

 And last, but certainly not least, what about responsiveness?
 It’s an ability required of pretty much any fast-moving athlete, especially someone like a hockey goaltender.
 Successful video game players must also be able to quickly respond to a game’s changing landscape, whether it’s to counter a thrown punch from an opponent, or even getting their on-screen athlete in their favorite sports game to dodge a tackle or dribble past the other team.

-Point being, an NFL lineman is considered an athlete thanks to their strength in blocking and tackling, but those abilities vary greatly from the speed and agility required of a running back.
+An NFL lineman is considered an athlete thanks to their strength in blocking and tackling, but those abilities vary greatly from the speed and agility required of a running back.

 While video game players must harness a very different type of athletic ability, it’s an athletic ability nonetheless.